-The employer and member contribution rates calculated under the prior method (i.e., without 50/50 sharing of Normal Cost for non-PEPRA tiers) are shown in Section 4, Exhibit 4 and Exhibit 5, respectively, starting on page 102.
+The employer and member contribution rates calculated under the prior method (i.e., under the CERL statutory formula without 50/50 sharing of Normal Cost for non-PEPRA tiers) are shown in Section 4, Exhibit 4 and Exhibit 5, respectively, starting on page 95.

-The rates calculated in this report may be adopted by the Board for the fiscal year that extends from July 1, 2022 through June 30, 2023.
+The rates calculated in this report may be adopted by the Board for the fiscal year that extends from July 1, 2023 through June 30, 2024. open